Rommel Sandoval

 Rommel Bigyan Sandoval (July 26, 1979 – September 10, 2017) was a Philippine Army officer commissioned as captain and a recipient of the Philippines' highest military award for courage, the Medal of Valor.
 Sandoval was the Commanding officer of the 11th Scout Ranger Company, 4th Scout Ranger Battalion of the 1st Scout Ranger Regiment deployed to fight ISIS-inspired militants during the 2017 Battle of Marawi.
 He graduated at Philippine Military Academy located in Baguio.

 On September 10, 2017, the 111th day of the battle, Sandoval was killed in action attempting to rescue one of his men wounded in a firefight with the jihadist militants.
 Sandoval, a Captain, was the highest-ranking soldier to have died in the Battle of Marawi.

 Early life and education

-Sandoval was a graduate of the Philippine Military Academy's Class of 2005.
-He was a graduate of Bauan High School now Bauan College class of 1996.
+Sandoval was a graduate of Bauan High School (now Bauan College) class of 1996, and he was also a graduate of the Philippine Military Academy's Class of 2005.